This post may contain affiliate links. Please read our disclosure policy.

 Get the recipe link sent to your inbox!
 PLUS, we’ll send you fresh recipes weekly!

-This is a great way to get your veggies in too.
-It’s LOADED with veggies and has a great amount of protein.
+This is a great way to get your veggies and protein in as well.
+This egg roll bowl is loaded with crunchy cabbage, fresh bok choy, and has a great amount of protein.
 The sauce that it’s tossed in is a light and flavorful sauce.
-I love the sesame oil in this because of how fragrant it is and it perfumes the entire dish with a toasty, nutty scent.
+The sesame oil is so fragrant and it perfumes the entire dish with a toasty, nutty scent.

-This would be a perfect side dish to accompany lettuce wraps or Korean tacos!
+This would be a perfect side dish to accompany lettuce wraps, homemade kimchi, or use with my Korean beef!
 Or you can eat it as an entree, like we did.
 Either way you have it; you will want to make this over and over again!
 It takes virtually no time to put it all together!

 5 from 3 votes

-Everything you love about an eggroll but just the filling!
+Everything you love about an egg roll but just the filling in a bowl!

 Prep Time: 15 minutes